programmingwithalex/test_repo_pylinter_v2/README.md

 1. linting
 2. testing

 The linting is handled by a custom GitHub Action [`pylinter`](https://github.com/marketplace/actions/pylinter) written by myself.
-The testing is handled by pytest.
+The testing is handled by `pytest`.

 ## Contents